orionw/promptriever/README.md

 This repository contains the code and resources for Promptriever, which demonstrates that retrieval models can be controlled with prompts on a per-instance basis, similar to language models.

+NOTICE: the **MTEB version of Promptriever is broken in v1, please use the v2 branch** which will become the main branch soon.

 ## Table of Contents
 - [Links](#links)
 - [Setup](#setup)